morris-frank/uva-rl-reproducibility/docs/index.md

 ## Results

-We test our hypothesis in a couple of different enviroments: [FrozenLake](https://gym.openai.com/envs/FrozenLake-v0/), [CartPole](https://gym.openai.com/envs/CartPole-v1/), [Acrobot](https://gym.openai.com/envs/Acrobot-v1/), [Ms PacMan](https://gym.openai.com/envs/MsPacman-v0/), and the [algorithmic environments](https://gym.openai.com/envs/#algorithmic).
+We test our hypothesis in a couple of different environments: [FrozenLake](https://gym.openai.com/envs/FrozenLake-v0/), [CartPole](https://gym.openai.com/envs/CartPole-v1/), [Acrobot](https://gym.openai.com/envs/Acrobot-v1/), [Ms PacMan](https://gym.openai.com/envs/MsPacman-v0/), and the [algorithmic environments](https://gym.openai.com/envs/#algorithmic).

 The results did not show a clear advantage of using full-gradient over semi-gradient.
 While the computation of the full-gradient is only $O(1)$ more expensive, it did not outperform semi-gradient.
 This might be due two reasons.